0xPr0xy/SwiftPin/README.md

 ## Features

-This project aims at providing a PinView that is configurable for multiple use cases.
+This project aims at providing a PinView usable for capturing and displaying input of digits

-Currently it supports:
+Configuration Options:

 - pin length can be configured
 - keyboard button can be configured